gurry/ifconfig/README.md

 # ifconfig
-Cross platform way to get information about network adapters
+A cross platform way to get information about network adapters